Sheyin/word-unscrambler/README.md

 - (some) Postfixes
 - Basic matching and permutations
 - Generates words that are composed of less than the maximum amount of letters
+- Limiting words based on known letter positions
+- (some) handling of plurals

 Things to add:
-- Limiting words based on known letter positions
 - Searching for prefixes, mid-word-patterns
 - Handling of plurals, -er, -est postfixes
 - Intelligent filtering of less likely letter combinations
+- More combinations (mostly focusing on adding postfixes right now)

+Bugs:
+- Work on filtering duplicates